C,XOXO: Release and promotion

-"I Luv It", with Playboi Carti, was released as the album's lead single on March 27, 2024.
+"I Luv It", with Playboi Carti, was released as the lead single on March 27, 2024.
 The song debuted and peaked at number 81 on the US Billboard Hot 100.
-"He Knows", with Lil Nas X, was released as the album's second single on May 10, while "Chanel No. 5" was released as the album's first promotional single on June 21.
-"Hot Uptown", featuring Canadian rapper Drake, impacted US contemporary hit radio as the album's third single on June 28, 2024.
+"He Knows", with Lil Nas X, was released as the second single on May 10, while "Chanel No. 5" was released as the album's first promotional single on June 21.
+"Hot Uptown", featuring Canadian rapper Drake, impacted US contemporary hit radio as the third single on June 28.

-On August 29, 2024, Cabello announced the Magic City deluxe edition of the album, releasing on September 6, 2024, alongside the first single "Godspeed" and its music video also being released on the same day.
+On August 29, Cabello announced the Magic City deluxe edition of the album, releasing on September 6, alongside the first single "Godspeed" and its music video also being released on the same day.